Abdu-trhabat/sv-test/c/uthash-2.0.2/README.txt

 As such they are currently purely deterministic, but I think they will still pose a challenge to verifiers because of their complexity and extensive heap memory handling.

-Currently I only took the first 10 test cases with 6 of the 7 possible hash function.
+I took the first 10 test cases with 6 of the 7 possible hash function.
 The last hash function murmur hash exploits no-strict-aliasing, which is undefined behavior and was therefore excluded.
 The tests as they were did not cleanup memory properly.